mit-orcd/orcd-docs-edit/docs/recipes/jupyter.md

 === "Python"

-    To run Python Jupyter notebooks, install `jupyterlab` to whatever Conda environment that contains the packages you need.
+    To run Python Jupyter notebooks, install `jupyterlab` in whatever Conda environment that contains the packages you need.

     See our [Python documentation](../software/python.md) for more information.